-My mom made these 30 Day Muffins once or twice and I have made them about a million times (although not the same recipe as I no longer have that one ).
-They are so handy, because you can keep the batter in the fridge for up to 30 days – like the name implies :) Be warned though!
-These are so easy and nice that you will run out of batter LONG before the 30 day expiration.
+My mom used to make these 30 Day Muffins when I was little.
+They are so handy, because you can keep the batter in the fridge for up to 30 days – like the name implies :) They are so easy and yummy, though, that you will run out of batter LONG before the 30 day expiration.
 I have a special kliplock container for this batter that almost lives in my fridge.

 So here is the 30 Day Muffin Recipe.
 Apologies for not stating the source.
 I copied it onto the back of an envelope about 6 years ago and have long since forgotten where I actually got it from.

 These are bran muffins and not very sweet (or savoury).
 They just are!
 And what they are is the perfect vehicle for a knob of Lurpak and some grated cheese…or jam…OR BOTH.

 In a very large bowl, whisk together:

 - 4 eggs

 - 1l buttermilk

 Add to this:

 - 500 ml bran – if you struggle to find bran, also called wheat germ, try your local health food store.
 You can buy a very large bag for very little money.
 And here’s a handy tip: if you run out of whole-wheat flour, you can add some bran to plain flour to turn it into whole-wheatl flour